 a) Keep your cool and respond when you feel ready

-b) Express your appreciation of their good intentions—and show that you genuinely know why they’re doing or saying such things
+b) Express your appreciation of their good intentions—and show that you genuinely understand why they’re doing or saying such things

 d) Discuss and agree upon specific actions you each will take if you overstep one another’s boundaries in the future (in a gentle, non-threatening tone—think Bambi); examples include exiting the conversation and going out for a walk